wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### 1. Create an Application in Asgardeo

-Before trying out the sample apps, you need to a create an application in Asgardeo.
+Before trying out the sample apps, you need to a create an application in **Asgardeo**.

-Follow the steps below to add an application to **Asgardeo**.

 1. Navigate to [**Asgardeo Console**](https://console.asgardeo.io/login) and click on **Applications** under **Develop** tab